 - 1/2 tablespoon olive oil

-Chop up your veggies and place them into a bowl.
+Chop up your veggies into a small dice and place them into a bowl.

-Season with salt, pepper, vinegar and olive oil.
+Season with salt, pepper, vinegar or lime juice and olive oil.
 Mix it up and serve!

 Refrigerate until needed, consume within 2 days